When You're Down Bad and You Know It's Your Fault — Modern Paraphrase | nocap.bible

 "The people who want me dead are setting traps.
 The ones who want to see me hurt talk about my destruction all day long, scheming and plotting nonstop."

 When you're at your lowest, you find out who's really there.
-David's friends ghosted him.
+David's friends him.
 His family pulled away.
 And his enemies?
 They saw weakness and moved in.
 But notice what David does with all of this — he brings it to God.
 Every sigh, every heartbeat, every lonely moment — God sees it all, even when nobody else sticks around.

-Here's where David does something unexpected.
+Here's where does something unexpected.
 Instead of clapping back at his enemies or defending himself, he goes completely silent.

 "I'm like a deaf man — I don't even hear them.
 Like someone who can't speak, I don't open my mouth.
 I've become like a person with no hearing and no words to fight back."